FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-flow-editor.md

 <p></p>

 :::warning[Exposed by FlutterFlow]
-Please note that Action Triggers are provided by FlutterFlow and are not user-generated.
-You can only work with the ones provided by FlutterFlow.
+Please note that Action Triggers are exposed by FlutterFlow and are not user-generated.
+You can only work with the ones provided in the Action Flow Editor.
 :::

 Each trigger has its own separate node-editor, allowing you to create distinct logic flows for